rlowrance/rlowrance.github.io/_posts/2021-04-16-organizing-files-for-a-project.md

 containing documents that I or my team have authored, an output folder with a copy of whatever was sent to people outside the team, and an input folder containing documents and data sets authored by others.
-No other folders are at the top level in the project folder.
+No other folders are at the top level in the project folders.

 In addition to the subfolders, at the top level of the project folder I place alias files for related projects.

+The structure of a project folder looks like this:

+    # alias for related projects
+    project name/alias of folder for related project 1 project name/alias of folder for related project 2 ...
+	# input documents organized into sources or names of authors
+    project name/input/source 1/YYYY-MM-DD/document 1
+    project name/input/source 1/YYYY-MM-DD/document 2
+    ...
+    project name/input/LASTNAME-YEAR document-name-from-source
+    project name/input/LASTNAME-YEAR my keywords
+    ...
+	# output document organized by date-party sent to
+    project name/output/YYYY-MM-DD NAME1/document 1
+	project name/output/YYYY-MM-DD NAME1/document 2
+	...
+	# work documents organized by deliverable (and some deliverable within phase)
+    project name/work/deliverable 1/document 1
+    project name/work/deliverable 1/document 2
+    ...

 # Using the project folders